-Anna Maria Friman from Gothenburg, Sweden, studied singing (BA in Vocal Performance) at the Barratt Due Institute of Music in Oslo and further (Postgraduate Diploma in Vocal performance and MMus) with Linda Hirst and Barbara Bonney at Trinity College of Music in London.
-In 2008 Anna completed a PhD (Doctor of Philosophy in Music) at the University of York, UK, where she was researching the modern performance of medieval music by women.
-From 2001-2007 she taught singing and coached vocal ensembles at the University of York.
-Anna has given workshops and seminars in Europe and USA, and was a jury member at the vocal ensemble competition at the Tampere International Choral Festival, Finland between 2001 – 2015.
+Anna studied singing (BA in Vocal Performance) at the Barratt Due Institute of Music in Oslo and further (Postgraduate Diploma in Vocal performance and MMus) with Linda Hirst and Barbara Bonney at Trinity College of Music in London.
+In 2010 Anna completed a Doctor of Philosophy in Music at the University of York, UK where she researched the modern performance of medieval music by women.
+For five years she taught singing and coached vocal ensembles at the University of York, and further through the years she has very much enjoyed giving vocal masterclasses and ensemble workshops at different academic institutions in Europe and USA, teaching at summer courses as well as coaching individual groups.
+Between 2001 – 2015 she was a jury member at the vocal ensemble competition at the Tampere International Choral Festival, Finland

 In addition to singing, she also plays the Norwegian traditional instrument Hardanger Fiddle.
 Her instrument was made for her by the Norwegian violin maker Salve Håkedal.

 Her current solo engagement include performances and recordings with Alternative History including the tenor John Potter and the lute / vihuela players Ariel Abramovich and Jacob Heringman.
 The group has released two recordings on ECM Records.
 “Amores Pasados” was released in Aranjuez (Spain) in June 2015, and the quartet has given concerts in Spain, Germany, UK, Poland, Slovakia and Ireland.
 In the Autumn of 2017 the quartet released its second album “Secret History” (ECM) with music by Josquin and Victoria.

 Anna and Manfred Eicher in Rainbow Studio, Oslo.
 November 2014.
 Photo: C.F Wesenberg